Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 !!! note
-    If you made a card above, please check that your dictionaries are in the expected places.
+    On your first few cards, please check that your dictionaries are in the expected places.
     If your dictionaries are ending up in the wrong sections, then it is likely a problem with how the template code categorizes the dictionaries.
     See [here](yomichantemplates.md#categorization-of-dictionaries){:target="_blank"} for more info.